Network

 Disadvantages:

-• Requires a computer with ethernet connection or a USB-ethernet adapter.
+• Requires a computer with an ethernet connector or a USB-ethernet adapter.

 File manager

-When the PolyPulse is connected to your network the PolyPulse file manager can be accessed by typing http://polypulse.local in the address bar of a browser.
+When the PolyPulse is connected to your network the PolyPulse file manager can be accessed by typing http://polypulse.local or the PolyPulses IPv4 in the address bar of a browser.

 Note